Cactu5/recruitment-application/README.md

                       domain-driven design.
  - **src/main/resources**: Contains resources such as thymeleaf templates and properties for loggers, internationalization, etc.
- - **src/test**: Contains Junit tests spring's mockMVC to simulate HTTP transactions.
+ - **src/test**: Contains Junit tests using spring's mockMVC to simulate HTTP transactions.

 ## 2. Frameworks Used